-1 Pon Power Maximized (MPPT is On) - the MPPT circuit in the PT controller is delivering the maximum power from the array to the battery-there is no voltage or current regulation occurring.
+Pon Power Maximized (MPPT is On) - the MPPT circuit in the PT controller is delivering the maximum power from the array to the battery-there is no voltage or current regulation occurring.
 POO No Power Output - this PT controller has been turned off, is sleeping (during night-time), or a shutdown fault has occurred.
-Battery Voltage Regulation (Normal current regulation) - the PT controller is regulating the current to keep the batteries at their target voltage, either in the Absorb, Float, or Equalization charge stage.
-PDZ Battery Current Regulation (Normal current regulation) - the PT controller is regulating the output current to ensure the controller's maximum output current to the battery bank is not exceeded.
+PO : Battery Voltage Regulation (Normal current regulation) - the PT controller is regulating the current to keep the batteries at their target voltage, either in the Absorb, Float, or Equalization charge stage.
+P02 Battery Current Regulation (Normal current regulation) - the PT controller is regulating the output current to ensure the controller's maximum output current to the battery bank is not exceeded.
 Info: The output current may be limited by the maximum charge rate setting in the remote-if networked.
-POB Power Limited (Internal High Temperature) - the temperature inside the PT controller is high, the P03 power code will show if the output current is being limited in an attempt to prevent the controller from shutting down.
-Note: The active charge status LED indicator will blink during this power status.
-POY Power Limited (Internal Frequency) - the controller includes a variable frequency converter, the P04 power code will show if the output current is being dialed back to prevent the frequency from going too high or too low.
-Note: The active charge status LED indicator will blink during this power status.
-Info: The P04 power code can be triggered by sizing the PV array's VOC too close to the battery voltage.
-If P04 is seen often, the array wiring may need to change to increase the PV voltage input.
-P 0 5 Power Limited (Above Voltage Regulation) - the battery voltage is above the target voltage setpoint.
+P03 Power Limited (Internal High Temperature) - the temperature inside the PT controller is high, the P03 power code will show if the output current is being limited in an attempt to prevent the controller from shutting down.
+Note: The charge status LED indicator that is active will blink during this power status.
+P04 Power Limited (Internal Frequency) - the controller includes a variable frequency converter, the P04 power code will show if the output current is being dialed back to prevent the frequency from going too high or too low.
+Note: The charge status LED indicator that is active will blink during this power status Info: The P04 power code can be triggered by sizing the PV array's VOC too close to the battery voltage.
+If P04 is seen often, the array wiring may need to change to increase the PV voltage.
+P05 Power Limited (Above Voltage Regulation) - the battery voltage is above the target voltage setpoint.
 Generally, this is due to an external charger charging the battery at a higher voltage level.
-The P05 power code will show when the PT controller is limiting the output current in an attempt to prevent the battery voltage from increasing to a voltage level that would trigger a 'High Battery Input' (F04) fault.
-Note: The active charge status LED indicator will blink during this power status.
+The P05 power code can also show when the PT controller is limiting the output current in an attempt to prevent the battery voltage from increasing to a voltage level that would trigger a 'High Battery Input' (F04) fault.
+Note: The charge status LED indicator that is active will blink during this power status Info: The P05 power code may be triggered if the battery breaker is opened while there is a sufficient amount of power being delivered to the battery.
+Info: The P05 power code may momentarily show when the charge mode transitions from Bulk charge to Float charge mode.